 How Sweet Is Riesling Wine?

-Although many people assume that all riesling wines are sweet, the flavor profile of riesling wine covers a wide range of possibilities.
-If you shy away from trying riesling because you don’t like wines that are too sweet, consider exploring the numerous dry riesling wines on the market.
+Although many people assume that all riesling wines are sweet, their flavor profile covers a wide range of possibilities.
+If you shy away from trying it because you don’t like wines that are too sweet, consider exploring the numerous dry riesling wines on the market.

 Different Types of Riesling Wine

-So when is riesling a dessert wine, and when is riesling a dry white wine?
+So, when is riesling a dessert wine and when is it a dry white?
 While having options is nice, the many different styles and sweetness levels of riesling can be overwhelming.
 Wine producers recognize the average consumer’s confusion or stress over a wine’s sugar content, so they created a breakdown of sweetness to help guide your selection.

 Essentially, all you need to remember is that “trocken” means dry.
 Knowing this helpful tidbit allows you to choose a dry riesling or steer clear and grab a sweeter bottle.
 You can also look for other specific German phrases, like these: